zuestmedia/zmplugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-ZM Plugin is an extension for WordPress themes based on the ZM-Theme-Framework and extends ZMT-Themes with various options and customizer settings.
+ZMPlugin is an extension for WordPress themes based on the ZM-Theme-Framework and extends ZMT-Themes with various options and customizer settings.

 == Description ==

-[ZM Plugin](https://zmplugin.com/) is an extension for WordPress themes based on the [ZM-Theme-Framework](https://zmtheme.com/) (ZMT) and extends ZMT-Themes with various options and customizer settings.
+[ZMPlugin](https://zmplugin.com/) is an extension for WordPress themes based on the [ZM-Theme-Framework](https://zmtheme.com/) (ZMT) and extends ZMT-Themes with various options and customizer settings.
 This plugin can also be used as a "standalone" plugin in a reduced scope.

 == Plugin Features ==